 Balancing work and life is tough on us human beings and often we make it even tougher for ourselves by using unhelpful thought processes, believing the stories we tell ourselves, and not looking after our wellbeing.
-In her new blog series our Organisational Wellbeing expert Sarah Rudder will share tips, experiences and ideas that will help you manage stress more effectively and develop your resilience in order to perform at your peak and feel better, happier and calmer every day.
+In her new blog serieswe will share tips, experiences and ideas that will help you manage stress more effectively and develop your resilience in order to perform at your peak and feel better, happier and calmer every day.
 This blog is here to support you in being mentally, physically and emotionally fit for business and life in general.

 Developing a Culture of Wellbeing

 ‘Organisational wellbeing’ and ‘employee wellness’ are the new kids on the block when it comes to business buzz words.
 These kids have started to hang out with their pals, the ever popular ‘employee engagement’ and the kid that we try and pretend isn’t really there but pops up at all the parties anyway, ‘mental health’.
 What an interesting and costly little gang they are for businesses in the UK.